narekhovhannisyan/node-ssh-extra/README.md

   connectionExpire, // Milliseconds to expire ssh connections. domainOrIP // Domain or IP address to connect.
 })

+sshInstance()
   .then((connection) => {
     // Do whatever you need to do here.
   })

-// And after if you need to do some other thing on the same server, just call NodeSSHExtra the same way.
+// And after if you need to do some other thing on the same server, just call `sshInstance` the same way.
 // It will re-use the old opened connection if it's not expired, otherwise will create new connection.
 ```